Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 Gorosaurus is a dinosaur kaiju based on an Allosaurus.
 Like many other Godzilla monsters in this list, Gorosaurus has appeared in multiple films as both friend and foe.

 While Gorosaurus doesn’t have any special powers, he can perform a leaping kick when attacking.
-This maneuver, along with his strength, greatly help in the defeat of King Ghidorah in the giant monster battle in Destroy All Monsters.
+This maneuver, along with his strength, greatly helps in King Ghidorah's defeat in the giant monster battle in Destroy All Monsters.

 Gorosaurus first appeared as an antagonist in the 1967 film King Kong Escapes, and later as a friend in 3 Godzilla movies.